-It also allows new Thunderbolt 3 devices to connect to a Mac with Thunderbolt or Thunderbolt 2 ports - but to take advantage of it this way round Apple advises you need to be running macOS Sierra.
+It also allows new Thunderbolt 3 devices to connect to a Mac with Thunderbolt or Thunderbolt 2 ports - but to take advantage of it this way round Apple advises you need to be running macOS Sierra or above.

 Belkin USB-C accessories for MacBook